 We are dedicated to the education and development of the whole person, so that all students can realise their full potential.
 We are committed to the pursuit of academic excellence and provide a unique and challenging environment where every individual is valued.

-Staff and students at St John Rigby College have received a fantastic early Christmas present after Ofsted Inspectors visited the college with just 24 hours’ notice and declared support for students is outstanding.
+Staff and students at St John Rigby College were delighted after Ofsted Inspectors visited the college with just 24 hours’ notice and declared support for students to be outstanding.

 Currently celebrating its 40th anniversary, St John Rigby College has received an overall ‘Good’ from Ofsted.
 It has also been praised in particular for the high grades students are achieving, its passionate teachers, good behaviour from students and for raising the quality of teaching and learning, resulting in recent rapid increases in students’ achievements.